karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 > _Why is the script using the Powershell Az Module only to create the resource group and the storage account?
 Why is it using Terraform to create the rest of the needed resources?_

-We could do everything using purely scripting with Powershell and no using Terraform at all, but using Terraform to create the resources is simpler, less error prone and much more easy to mantain.
+We could do everything using purely scripting with Powershell and no using Terraform at all, but using Terraform to create the resources is simpler, less error prone and much more easy to maintain.

-Also if in a near future we want to update some of the existing resources or even add some additional ones it is easier to do it via Terraform than modifying the Powershell script.
+Also, if in a near future we want to update some of the existing resources or even add some additional ones it is easier to do it via Terraform than modifying the Powershell script.

-The idea behind this script is that you don't need to touch the Powershell part of the script at all, in case you want to add some extra resources or modify the existing ones modify the ``main.tf`` file and execute the script.
+The idea behind the script is that you don't need to modify it at all, in case you want to add some extra resources or change the existing ones modify the ``main.tf`` file and execute the script.

 The next code snippet shows the entirety of the Powershell script:
 ```bash